Crunch-io/clatter/content/features/draft-and-publish.md

 +++
 date = "2017-06-12T23:20:47-04:00"
 draft = false
-title = "New labs feature: Draft and Publish" description = "Prepare and review changes before pushing them to clients" weight = 20 tags = ["draft and publish", "clients"] categories = ["feature"]
+title = "Deliver New Data When You're Ready" description = "Our new draft-and-publish feature allows you to prepare and review changes to data before pushing them to everyone." weight = 20 tags = ["draft and publish", "clients"] categories = ["feature"]